 Alerts: Users can set custom alerts on a variety of items such as recent deposits, excessive withdrawals or transactions and bill payment reminders via e-mail or text message.
 This function is a great way to track unusual changes within accounts as well.

 Budget: The budget feature of Mint.com is one that I found to be extremely useful.
-All transactions between all accounts are aggregated into your most used categories like clothing and accessories, fast food, restaurants and gas.
+All transactions between all accounts are aggregated into your most used categories like clothing and accessories, fast food, restaurants and gas for a neat, clean view of my spending habits.

 Users can allocate budgets for each category and Mint.com tracks each budget monthly.
 Users who are looking for areas to cut expenses can benefit from Mint.com’s clear bar graph layout.